Lee A. Sartori

 East Lansing, MI 48824-1300

 Mr. Sartori is a partner and practicing attorney with the law firm of Howard & Howard in its metro Detroit, Michigan office.
 The majority of Mr. Sartori’s practice is devoted to the areas of general corporate, commercial transactions, real estate, and tax law.
 He represents and counsels a number of individuals, and closely-held and publicly-traded businesses, engaged in a diverse array of industries on a wide variety of legal and business matters including mergers and acquisitions, transaction structuring, contract negotiations and drafting, licensing, financing, entity structuring, succession planning, estate and tax planning, and general corporate matters.
-Mr. Sartori has made appearances on his clients’ behalf in various federal and state courts and has acted as an arbitrator in complex closely-held business dispute matters.
-Mr. Sartori has worked on closely-held company business disputes with an aggregate value in excess of one-hundred million dollars.
+Mr. Sartori has made appearances on his clients’ behalf in various federal and state courts and has acted as an arbitrator in complex business dispute matters.

-Mr. Sartori is a member of the American Bar Association and its sections on Business Law and Taxation, and the State Bar of Michigan and its sections on Business Law, Real Property, and Taxation.
-Mr. Sartori is also a member of the American Institute of Certified Public Accountants and its Division of Taxation, the Michigan Association of Certified Public Accountants, and the American Association of Attorney-Certified Public Accountants.
-For the latter organization, Mr. Sartori acts as liaison to the Internal Revenue Service for the State of Michigan.
+Mr. Sartori is a member of the American Bar Association and its sections on Business Law and Taxation, and the State Bar of Michigan and its sections on Business Law, International Law, Real Property, and Taxation.
+Mr. Sartori is also a member of the American Institute of Certified Public Accountants and its Division of Taxation, and the American Association of Attorney-Certified Public Accountants.

 Mr. Sartori is an Adjunct Professor of Law at Michigan State University College of Law and an Adjunct Professor of Business Law and Taxation for Walsh College’s (Troy, Michigan) graduate school of business.
-Mr. Sartori has taught in excess of thirty semesters of graduate school education.
-His publications include: Communications Made to Tax Advisors for Tax Planning or Defending Tax Controversy Purposes: "When What You Say May Be Used Against You," CCH State Tax Review, Vol. 60, Issue No. 31 (1999).
+Mr. Sartori has taught in excess of forty semesters of graduate school education in corporate law and taxation.
+His publications include: Communications Made to Tax Advisors for Tax Planning or Defending Tax Controversy Purposes: “When What You Say May Be Used Against You," CCH State Tax Review, Vol. 60, Issue No. 31 (1999).
 Mr. Sartori is also acknowledged by the authors of Federal Tax Research 7th and 8th Editions (Raabe, Whittenburg, and Sanders, Thomson South-Western Publishing, 2005, 2008) for his contributions to their text.

 Mr. Sartori is admitted to practice in the state courts of Michigan, the U.S. District Court for the Eastern District of Michigan, and the U.S. Tax Court.